makevoid/PoolSurETH/poolsureth.md

 First some details:

 - Automated Insurance [UX - one step registration and automatic claims] (example: select flight number, deposit ETHs, no step 3!
 When the flight lands you get the payout in ETH instantly)
-- Pool of investors putting Ether into a contract
+- Pool of investors putting Ethers into a contract
 - Ethereum smart contract checking Oracles for data, notifying contract for payouts.

-We think Ethereum is the only place to do a decentralized automated insurance (with automatic payouts in crypto currency) at the moment, even if there are some challenges (for example proving that you boarded the flight/train/cruise/... - for that the travel company should issue a queryable public API that the oracle can query) --- we think that this is the way to go.
+We think Ethereum is the only place to do a decentralized, peer to peer, automated insurance at the moment (with automatic payouts in crypto currency), even if there are some challenges (for example proving that you boarded the flight/train/cruise/... - for that the travel company should issue an HTTP(S) public API that the oracle can query) --- we think that this is the way to go.

-#### API/DATA/Gadget you are thinking about using:
+#### API/DATA/Gadget you used:

 - Oraclize
 - Truffle